Motorbike rider on the Silver Route.

 Spain’s own Route 66

 An itinerary over 800 kilometres long, on the A-66 and the N-630.
-Originally, it connected Roman Hispania with the northern coast of Spain.
+Originally it connected the south of Roman Hispania with the northern Spanish coast.
 Today the route is lined with interesting places and is perfect for motorbikes.
 Although you can complete the route in three days with sightseeing stops included, you can always extend it or take side trips along the way.

 Historic route

-This was Spain’s main communications route during the Roman Empire, and now the A-66 and N-630 roads enable us to follow it by motorcycle.
-The route runs from Seville (in Andalusia, Southern Spain) to Gijón (Asturias, in the north).
+It was the main communication route during the Roman Empire in Spain and today the A-66 and N-630 roads allow you to travel it by motorcycle.
+The route runs from Seville (Andalusia, south of Spain) to Gijón (Asturias, north of Spain).
 You can take your own motorbike, hire one in Spain, or book an organised trip with a guide.

 Contrast in landscapes